WesProL/wesprol-compiler/README.md

 ```

 ¹ Increased bucket capacity may significantly increase performance
-at the cost of slight memory usage overhead as the collision avoidance
+at the cost of slight memory usage overhead as the collision handling
 implementation uses linked lists on collision which is slower than direct access.

 ### We don't want classic inheritance!